juan-pablo-ramos-ucq/PROGRAMACION_5A/README.md

 Do not let this example fool you: https://imgur.com/2F9NZvV

-This logical fallacy is why we use the most outer OR in each if.
+This logical fallacy is why we use the most outer OR in each if in CheckOverlap.